mmonzer/w-csl/docs/Documentation.md

 ### entrypoint.sh
 Docker entrypoint script for CSL-Client adn CSL-Server.
 ### export*.xml
 Export configuration files for creating the different jars: clients, servers, tests, ...
-TODO: cleaning
+REMARK : cleaning?
 ### jar-in-jar-loader.zip
 Jar loader for the different jars created with previous configurations.
 ### TRACE*.txt
 Running traces.
-TODO: remove them and if created by the Project, store them somewhere away from the root of the project.
+REMARK : remove them , or if created by the project, store them somewhere away from the root of the project?
 ### W_CSL.iml
 Eclipse module manager configuration.
 ---

 # Code organisation
 ## - scr / com
-TODO : Contains all the commercial-logic classes of the CSL-client, the real and bulk functionalities of CSL-Client.
+TODO : Contains all packages for the project CSL.
 ### scr / com / csl
 Contains all the business-logic classes of the CSL-client, the real and bulk functionalities of CSL-Client.
 - `scr/com/csl/alert` : Contains all alert managing files.
 - `scr/com/csl/core` : Contains all the global Context files.
 - `scr/com/csl/defaultclasses` : Generic classes.
-- `scr/com/csl/devdb` : TODO :
+- `scr/com/csl/devdb` : TODO : complete
 - `scr/com/csl/ids` : Contains different tools for managing the IDS
 - `scr/com/csl/intercom` : Contains different packages for managing the communication with the different connexions: APIHandlers, MQttHandlers, ...
 It contains also some json formating tools.
 - `scr/com/csl/interfaces` : Contains the bulk of interfaces of this package
 - `scr/com/csl/logger` : Contains some tools for logging.
-TODO : same classes seems mixed with `scr/com/csl/defaultclasses`
+REMARK : same classes seem mixed with `scr/com/csl/defaultclasses`
 - `scr/com/csl/modules` : Contains modules (only IDS module).
 - `scr/com/csl/monitor` : Contains classes for the activity history and monitoring.
 - `scr/com/csl/udp` : Contains classes for UDP connexions.
-TODO: maybe move this  package into web?
+REMARK: maybe move this package into web?
 - `scr/com/csl/util` : Contains helper tools for this package
 - `scr/com/csl/web` : Contains helper tools for connexion, like authentication, proxy, low level web sockets, or servers.
 ### scr / com / ucsl
 Interfaces some tools, some json classes and the miniserver.
-TODO: complete
+TODO: complete REMARK: logic of this package?
 ### scr / com / wcsl.ids
 Processor, managers and factories for the IDS.

 ## - src / io.jsonwebtoken
 jsonwebtoken library downloaded.
-TODO : replace by the library jsonwebtoken.
+REMARK : replace by the library jsonwebtoken?

 ## - src / ipublic
 An HMI to control something through WebSocket at localhost:63342, probably a CSL Demo.
 DEPRECATED?